tstellanova/mavleash/README.md

 ### Wiring

 This application connects from the drone's mavlink serial output port to the serial UART port of the Electron (RX, TX, GND, VIN).
 Assuming you've already configured your drone to output mavlink on the serial port (not USB), you need only run four wires from the drone's port to the Electron pins.
-In my testing I found it perfectly adequate to attach the Electron's VIN to the Pixhawk's 5V output line on the TELEM1 port.
+In my testing I found it adequate to attach the Electron's VIN to the Pixhawk's 5V output line on the TELEM1 port.

 Tip: If you think you've wired up everything correctly and you're not receiving any data from the Electron, you may have swapped the RX and TX lines: try reversing them.

 ### Running

+Once flashed, your Electron should begin running mavleash right away, receiving mavlink data from your autopilot and forwarding a CSV summary to the Particle cloud.

-The included `/web/mavleash.html` file provides an example of monitoring the status of your drone using a simple web page with javascript.
+The included `/web/mavleash.html` file provides an example of monitoring the status of your drone from the data available in the cloud using a simple web page with javascript.
 To use it, you'll need to obtain your Electron's device ID and authorization token from the Particle.io site and populate those fields in the HTML file.
 This file is for test purposes only: be careful to never publish your authorization token.